rinkkasatiainen/aws-e2e-tests/README.md

 ## TEST

 This step is done when the stack is created successfully.
 This might require you to have certain AWS access rights.
+You can verify this from AWS Console -> Service CloudFormation -> Stacks

 # step 0: development environment